guyroutledge/jekyll-blog/_posts/blog/2014-05-21-how-to-become-a-millionaire-web-developer.md

 If each property goes up by £25,000, that means the whole portfolio has increased in value by £100k.
-This is a return of *100%* on the initial investment.
-That sounds a bit better than 6%, right?
+This is a return of *100%* on the initial investment (over time).
+That sounds a bit better than 6% annual return, right?
 There are still mortgages to pay, but there will be tenants in these properties paying rent - and paying more than the mortgage payments each month.
 In fact, most property investors will be after a return on investment (ROI) of around 10% just from the rental income alone - with the capital appreciation a mere bonus!

 ## Automate